Sharmeen Obaid-Chinoy: Career

-Most recently her animated mini-series Stories for children about inspiring figures in Pakistan looks at local heroes' relationships with their parents.
+Her animated mini-series Stories for Children about inspiring figures in Pakistan looks at local heroes' relationships with their parents.
 Obaid-Chinoy is the honorary consul general for Norway in Karachi, Pakistan.

-In September 2020, it was announced that Obaid-Chinoy would be co-directing the Ms. Marvel series with Adil El Arbi, Bilall Fallah and Meera Menon for Disney+ to bring Marvel Studios’ first Muslim hero to the big screen.
+It was announced in September 2020 that Obaid-Chinoy would be co-directing the Ms. Marvel series with Adil El Arbi, Bilall Fallah and Meera Menon for Disney+ to bring Marvel Studios’ first Muslim hero to the big screen.
 The opportunity made her the first Pakistani director to be involved with Marvel.